-The progress of all children/young people is tracked throughout the school through internal schools systems and versus national statistics where appropriate, or via Development Matters in the EYFS followed by P-Scales.
-In addition for children/young people with SEN, we regularly review progress towards agreed outcomes assessing whether the current support in place has made a difference and what is needed next.
+The progress of all children/young people is tracked throughout the school through internal schools systems including PiRA and PUMA standardised tests and versus national statistics where appropriate, or via Development Matters in the EYFS followed by P-Scales.
+In addition for children/young people with SEN, we review progress towards agreed outcomes assessing whether the current support in place has made a difference and what is needed next.
 We evaluate this progress against age related and national expectations.

-When we run intervention programmes for groups of children we assess how successful they were and use that information to decide how best to run them/use alternative provisions in the future.
+When we run intervention programmes for groups of children we assess how successful they were and use that information to decide how best to run them/make use of alternative provisions in the future.
 Information on how the governing body evaluate the success of the education provided for pupils with SEN is contained in the Governors' SEN Report.